azat-co/fullstack-javascript/chapter2/chapter2.md

 ***Figure 2-1.** Initial development environment setup*

-**Tip** To open Mac OS Finder app in the current directory from Terminal, just type and run the $ open . command.
+**Tip** To open macOS Finder app in the current directory from Terminal, just type and run the $ open . command.
 On Windows, Terminal is command prompt.

 To get the list of files and folders, use this UNIX/Linux command: